-In a study of this nature that requires illness events to be reported outside of scheduled study visits, it is vital that communication between the study site and the participant is maintained to ensure that endpoint events are not missed.
+In a study of this nature that requires illness events to be reported outside of scheduled study visits, it is vital that communication between the study site and the participant or his/her parent(s)/legal guardian, as appropriate, is maintained to ensure that endpoint events are not missed.
 This study will employ various methods, tailored to the individual participant, to ensure that communication is maintained and study information can be transmitted securely.
-Using appropriate technology, such as a study application, a communication pathway between the participant and the study site staff will be established.
-The participant may be able to utilize his or her own devices to access this technology, or use a device provided by the sponsor.
+Using appropriate technology, such as a study application, a communication pathway between the participant or his/her parent(s)/legal guardian, as appropriate, and the study site staff will be established.
+The participant or his/her parent(s)/legal guardian, as appropriate, may be able to utilize his or her own devices to access this technology, or use a device provided by the sponsor.
 Traditional methods of telephone communication will also be available.
 The technology solution may facilitate the following:

-- Contact with the investigator, including the ability of the participant to report whether or not he or she has experienced symptoms that could represent a potential COVID-19 illness (COVID-19 illness e-diary; see Section 8.13). - An alert in the event that the participant is hospitalized. - Visit reminders. - Messages of thanks and encouragement from the study team. - A platform for recording local reactions and systemic events (reactogenicity e-diary) see Section 8.2.2.
+- Contact with the investigator, including the ability of the participant or his/her parent(s)/legal guardian, as appropriate, to report whether or not the participant has experienced symptoms that could represent a potential COVID-19 illness (COVID-19 illness e-diary; see Section 8.13). - An alert in the event that the participant is hospitalized. - Visit reminders. - Messages of thanks and encouragement from the study team. - A platform for recording local reactions and systemic events (reactogenicity e-diary) see Section 8.2.2.

-If a participant is not actively completing either the reactogenicity or COVID-19 illness e-diary, the investigator or designee is required to contact the participant to ascertain why and also to obtain details of any missed events.
+If a participant or his/her parent(s)/legal guardian, as appropriate, is not actively completing either the reactogenicity or COVID-19 illness e-diary, the investigator or designee is required to contact the participant or his/her parent(s)/legal guardian, as appropriate, to ascertain why and also to obtain details of any missed events.